 5.2 We reserve the right to change prices; all prices shown on Our Site include VAT.

 6.1 Our Site will guide you through the ordering process.
 Before submitting your Order to Us you should review your Order and amend any errors.
-Please ensure that you have checked your Order carefully before submitting it.
+Please ensure that you have checked your Order carefully before submitting as any application that has incorrect information submitted shall incur a further payment for reproducing documents.

 6.2 No part of Our Site constitutes a contractual offer capable of acceptance.
 Your Order constitutes a contractual offer that We may, at our sole discretion, accept.
 Our acceptance is indicated by your receipt of the legal document you have ordered and/or our receipt of your online payment.
 Only when you have received the legal document and/or we have received your payment will there be a legally binding contract between Us and you (“the Contract”).